 Don’t hesitate to ask questions during any of your appointments, but be sure to raise questions during the final appointment at the end of your trial period.
 If you can, keep a record of all the issues you run into with your hearing aids, and use this appointment to discuss them with your hearing care provider.
-The provider will be able to make adjustments to the programming or show you any settings you may have missed.
+The provider can adjust the programming or show you any settings you may have missed.

 What if your hearing aid fitting isn’t perfect?

 Once you’ve been fitted with hearing aids, you can still see your hearing care provider for regular hearing aid check-ups.
 You might not have had a chance to fully test your hearing aids during the trial period, and your hearing will change over time.
 Hence, it’s important to follow up on any issues you experience and have your settings fine-tuned.
 Eventually, you might also need a new hearing test.